Recipes ยป Cheesy Potato Casserole

 No. I scrub the peeling and then dice the potatoes.

-Yes.
 You can use either diced or sliced frozen potatoes.
+However, if you want to use hashbrowns, check out our Cheesy Hashbrown Casserole.

 How do I know if my cheesy potato casserole is done?